 - McKesson in the acquisition of CoverMyMeds for approximately $1.1 billion, as well as in its earlier $2.1 billion acquisition of PSS World Medical, Inc. and $1.8 billion acquisition of Per-Se Technologies

-- Melrose plc in its $2.8 billion acquisition of Nortek, Inc.
+- Melrose plc in its $2.8 billion acquisition of Nortek, Inc., as well as its earlier $2.3 billion acquisition of its Elster business

 - TE Connectivity in the sale of its Broadband Network Solutions Business to CommScope for approximately $3 billion